esl/amoc/doc/distributed.md

     -p 2003:2003 -p 8080:80 graphiteapp/graphite-statsd
 ```
 Start two Amoc containers, export all of the necessary environmental variables so that the nodes can communicate with each other and send metrics to Graphite.
-In order to use Amoc HTTP API for uploading and starting scenarios port 4000 should be published.
+In order to use Amoc HTTP API for uploading and starting scenarios, port 4000 should be published.
 ```
 docker run --rm -t -d --name amoc-1 -h amoc-1 --network ${NETWORK} \
     -e AMOC_HOSTS="\"amoc-1\",\"amoc-2\"" \